Author: Leilah J Dare / Editor: Jason Kendall / Reviewer: Martin Dore / Codes: CAP7, HAP8 / Published: 12/11/2018 / Review Date: 12/11/2021

 NSAIDS are the mainstay of treatment for pericarditis (e.g. aspirin, ibuprofen, indomethacin, etc.).
 Aspirin is used preferentially if pericarditis is a complication of acute myocardial infarction.

 Adding colchicine to NSAIDS should be strongly considered as it has been shown to reduce symptoms, decrease the rate of recurrent pericarditis, and the low dose regimen (0.5-1.2mg daily) is generally well tolerated.

 It has been recommended that NASIDS can be stopped after resolution of symptoms but colchicine should be continued for 3 months.

 Patients who fail to respond to initial treatment within 1-2 weeks should be admitted to hospital for further assessment.

 Steroids are not indicated for acute pericarditis in the early phase as they are associated with an increased risk of relapsing pericarditis.
 Steroids should only be considered as first line treatment when the underlying cause is thought to be immune-mediated, due to a connective tissue disorder, or in uraemic pericarditis .

-First line drug treatment for uncomplicated acute idiopathic pericarditis is NSAIDs
+First line drug treatment for uncomplicated acute idiopathic pericarditis is NSAIDs and colchicine.

 Studies evaluating the aetiology of acute pericarditis reported that a specific cause was found in 17% of patients and that most complications were seen in these patients .
 Complications included acute cardiac tamponade (3.1%) and chronic constrictive pericarditis (1.5%).